johnWilshire/contest/readme.md

 ```
 commitment = exp(beta)*(A.mass/B.mass)^alpha
 ```
 The male that has chosen to commit more to the fight will win.

-The cost of the fight to each male is the commitment.
+The cost of the fight to each male is the commitment, this is deducted from a males energy.

 ### parameters
 TODO make a table